-Schengen countries are countries primarily located in a region of Europe that are named after the Schengen Agreement.
-The Schengen Agreement was signed in 1985 by five member states of the European Economic Community—the predecessor of the European Union.
-The Schengen Area was established separately from the EEC as a region with no internal border checks under the agreement.
+Schengen countries are primarily located in a region of Europe that is intentionally named for a document known as the Schengen Agreement.
+Signed in the year 1985, the Schengen Agreement contains the signatures of five member states, all of which belong to the European Economic Community.
+In case this group’s name is unfamiliar to you, the EEC is the official predecessor of the European Union.
+The Schengen Area of the world was established as being totally separate from the EEC.
+Instead, the Schengen countries defined themselves as being a collective region with no internal border checks under the Schengen agreement.

-The proposed measures under this original agreement aimed to abolish border checks at common borders.
-This included reduced speed vehicle checks and allowing residents that lived in border areas to cross borders away from checkpoints.
+The proposed measures under this original agreement aimed to abolish any and all border checks at common borders that were shared among various countries.
+These measures included reduced speed vehicle checks and the allowance for residents who lived in border areas to cross the borders at places far away from designated checkpoints.
 Visa policies would also be aligned under the agreement.

-More EU member states signed the Agreement and it was decided that it would be included in the procedures of the EU.
-The Agreement was added to the Amsterdam Treaty in 1997, which went into effect two years later.
+More and more European Union member states started signing the Agreement, and it was ultimately decided that the Schengen Agreement would be included in the procedures of the EU.
+The Agreement was added to the Amsterdam Treaty in 1997, which went into effect two years later in 1998.

 Today, the Schengen Area is made up of twenty-six states in total.
 Four of these countries are not members of the European Union, but the other twenty-two partake in both the policies of the EU and the stipulations of the Schengen Agreement.
 The states that are included in the Schengen Area, in alphabetical order, are…

 There are also three areas that are not members but have open borders.
 These states are Monaco, San Marino and Vatican City.